deepcurator/DCC/README.md

 	- scrapers: code used to scrape some of Papers With Code
 	- text2graph
 - dcc.yaml: environment file for working with the project
 - The following folders are not included in the repository, but we recommend users create them to match conf.yaml and for better organization.
+Their contents can be obtained at project's [OSF repository](https://osf.io/jdhw8/):
-	- Data
+	- Data:
-	- Models
+	  - A spreadhseet with information on papers we used, as well as pdfs of these papers are at [https://osf.io/7qt8h/](https://osf.io/7qt8h/)
-	- Ontology
+	- Models: the trained models and data structures - can be obtained at: [https://osf.io/tks79/](https://osf.io/tks79/)
-	- Output
+	- Ontology: the ontology structure can be found at: [https://osf.io/bq5h6/](https://osf.io/bq5h6/)

-	Some contents of these folders (ex. raw data, resulting rdf and ttl files, ontology file) are available at project's [OSF repository](https://osf.io/jdhw8/)
+	- Output:

 ## Demos